-ASSESSMENT CRITERIA - Research in the Visual Journal [10 marks]
+ASSESSMENT CRITERIA - Research in the Visual Journal [10 Marks]

-The following are detailed assessment criteria for success in this examination.
+The following are detailed assessment criteria for success in this Examination.
 They are derived from the assessment rubrics in your teacher's possession.
 You may request access to the rubrics.

-- Select research material that links to your individual creative process - Research a wide variety of examples, not just one. - Research relevant and appropriate material. - Motivate your selection of artworks in your own words.
-(Do not simply copy and paste information.
-Highlight relevant sections in any copy-pasted texts.) - Show openness to experience: Allow your research to have an effect on your own interests, interpretations, intentions and judgments. - Relate your own work to the sources you research.
-Explain conceptual and/or technical links. - Explore the links between your researched artworks and the Project Theme in your analyses and annotations. - Analyse, juxtapose, compare and evaluate your selected examples.
-Explain what it is that you find inspiring in the artworks you research. - Investigate artistic techniques, within visual culture, past and present. - Contextual research could go beyond researching the work of artists: It could relate to social, scientific, philosophical, spiritual issues as well as elements of your personal experiences that have influenced your work. - Your research will help you to consider the viewer's response to your work. - Sustain research throughout the process of making your artwork.
-Research enough images and ideas to sustain your creative development. - Reference your images thoroughly.
+Select research material that links to your individual creative process.

+Research a wide variety of examples, not just one.

+Research relevant and appropriate material.

+Motivate your selection of artworks in your own words.

+Your research should show intelligent engagement with the content of the artists' works.
+Don't simply copy and paste information; doing so reveals nothing of your understanding of the artists' works, nor their influence upon you.

+Show openness to experience: allow your research to have an effect on your own interests, interpretations, intentions and judgments.

+Relate your own work to the sources you research.
+Explain conceptual and/or technical links.

+Explore the links between your researched artworks and the Project Theme in your analyses and annotations.

+Analyse, juxtapose, compare and evaluate your selected examples.
+Explain what it is that you find inspiring in the artworks you research.

+Investigate artistic techniques, within visual culture, past and present.

+Contextual research could go beyond researching the work of artists: it could relate to social, scientific, philosophical, spiritual issues as well as elements of your personal experiences that have influenced your work.

+Your research should help you to consider the viewer's response to your work.

+Sustain research throughout the process of making your artwork.
+Research enough images and ideas to sustain your creative development.

+Reference your images thoroughly.
 Acknowledge your sources alongside each image and/text you use.